ouspg/trytls/README.md

 ### Return values

-Examples should attempt to establish a **secure** connection to the given service and catch possible errors and exception to determine if it was successful.
+Examples should attempt to establish a **secure** connection to the given service and catch possible errors and exceptions to determine if it was successful.

 All examples should return one of the following strings to the standard output:

- * `OK` when connection was establish in a secure way
+ * `OK` when connection was established in a secure way
  * `FAIL` when connection failed to establish in a secure way
  * `NOPE` if the example has not implemented the requested behaviour (e.g. setting CA certificate bundle)